KMKfw/kmk_firmware/docs/en/keys.md

   computer, which will translate that integer to something meaningful - for example, `code=4` becomes `a` on a US QWERTY/Dvorak keyboard).

-- Their attached modifiers (to implement things like shifted keys or `KC.HYPR`, which are single key presses sending along more than one key in a single HID report.
-For almost all purposes outside of KMK core, this field should be ignored - it can be safely populated through far more sane means than futzing with it by hand.

 - Handlers for "press" (sometimes known as "keydown") and "release" (sometimes known as "keyup") events.
 KMK provides handlers for standard keyboard functions and some special override keys (like `KC.GESC`, which is an enhanced